Meet Alicia Estrada, founder and head designer for Stop Staring!

 I hope to continue to support the US economy by having my dresses made here in the USA.
 I have no future plans to go overseas.
 Besides, I love the control of making sure we get top quality production.
 The excellent fit of our dresses and the great quality is what we are known for!
 I want to continue to keep quality at the top of our list!
 Ultimately, I think it is a matter of responsibility.
 We all should do what we can to support jobs here in America.
 We are proud to support America, it is written on our website on the front page!

 My team is mostly my family, whom I completely trust.
 I currently have around 30 plus employees, and our team grows every year.
-My top employees are my 3 youngest sister, Eva, Mona, and Sarah, they are awesome to work with, and highly creative individuals.
-They are whip smart, and could start there own empires.
+My top employees are my 3 youngest sisters, Eva, Mona, and Sarah, they are awesome to work with, and highly creative individuals.
+They are whip-smart and could start there own empires.
 My husband James is my right hand, But Jesus Christ calls all the shots!

 I would love to see Stop Staring! become a global brand.
 Stop Staring! is currently sold in over 1500 boutiques in well over 50 countries, that’s awesome!
 We have 100s of boutiques all over the world carrying our dresses!
 It’s amazing how huge it all has grown!
 Girls in Europe love our dresses, especially the UK, and Italy!
 It really is quite amazing how fast word of mouth can spread!